johannschopplich/kirby-vue3-starterkit/README.md

 >
 > Thank you to everyone who has used this starterkit in the past.
 I'm grateful that something built for myself has been useful to others.
 I have moved from Vue to Nuxt for my projects and will not be maintaining this starterkit actively anymore.
 It is stable, but be aware.
 >
 > I recommend to check out [Cacao Kit](https://github.com/johannschopplich/cacao-kit-frontend), which is the evolved version of this starterkit.
 It uses **Nuxt** and **KQL** with a headless Kirby setup.
-It is my best practice starterkit for your next project.
+It is my best practice starterkit for your next project with server-side rendering.
 All features of this starterkit are included!

 ---